 It’s always kind of nice to dig back into those demos and start from there.
 There’s an authenticity to that material, too.
 You were doing it without the pressure of, alright, I’m going to start this song from scratch and record everything with the intention of releasing it. [“Won’t You Be the One?’] and [Who’s Left Behind?], I re-recorded the vocals and I just wasn’t feeling it, and I ended up using the demo vocals, maybe fixing a line here or there.
 Sometimes you think you gotta do all these takes and make this perfect thing, but I just ended up going back to those original vocals.
 Often that’s the best shit.

-On Brooklyn Steel and one of the best shows he’s ever seen…
+On Brooklyn Steele and one of the best shows he’s ever seen…

-I love Brooklyn Steel so much.
+I love Brooklyn Steele so much.
 The sound is probably my favorite in the city.

 I went to [an LCD Soundsystem] show — a friend offered me tickets, and it ended up being one of the best shows I’ve ever seen, I think.
 I was stunned by how good of a live band they were.
 The gear on stage was unbelievable.
 Vintage studio gear, synths… in a huge venue, and they made it home because their team just dialed in that room so well.
 It sounded so good.
 That was a mind-blowing concert, [and] nothing really lives up to it since.
 I’ve gone to a couple really good shows there, but damn, that’s how you set up shop in this venue and nail it.

 On the New York City we should actually be nostalgic for…

 Everyone harkens back to the CBGB times and all that, and when you hear David Byrne and Patti Smith and them talk about it, obviously they can romanticize a bit, but they all sort of acknowledge the myth of it all.
 I try not to buy into that kind of mythic thinking.